What is GST?

 In addition to simplifying your tax obligations, using an accounting program will make it easier to get access to business finance.
 According to research by the Australian Small Business and Family Enterprise Ombudsman up to 45% of small businesses do not use accountancy software to maintain up-to-date and accurate financial records.
 Business lenders have suggested that these businesses could more easily produce evidence of their financial performance when they apply for a loan.

 If you are not comfortable doing your own bookkeeping, you can hire a bookkeeper who is a registered tax agent to simplify the process.
 In addition to simplifying the goods and services tax compliance, you will have financial records that can help you when seeking business finance.
+Doing this soon after you start a business will help you avoid the challenge of having to go back and correct mistakes or add missing information.

 How and when to pay GST